factcast/factcast/factcast-site/documentation-docsy/content/en/Concept/schema-registry.md

 Given, there is a SchemaRegistry configured, FactCast will (on startup, and regularly) fetch an index and crawl updated information.

+The CLI and Maven plugin also build `registry.zip` beside `index.json` in `static/registry`.
+With `factcast.store.schema-registry-zip-enabled=true`, an HTTP(S) registry downloads this ZIP on startup and reads its schemas and transformations locally.
+Scheduled refreshes still use the individual files.

 For that to work, the schema-registry must follow a certain structure and naming convention.
 To make validating and building this static website easier and convenient, there is a tool [factcast-schema-cli](/usage/lowlevel/cli/fc-schema-cli) you can use.
 It turns raw data files (Json-Schema,